Accessing bank accounts after death: estate and funeral documents on a table at home

 If you are the executor, your role is to settle the estate according to the will and Australian estate law.
 Funeral arrangements sit inside that role.

 A "reasonable funeral" is almost always covered by the estate ahead of other creditors.
-This means a dignified, modest funeral is safe ground.
+This means a dignified, simple funeral is safe ground.
 Where executors get exposed is in approving premium upgrades (an expensive coffin, an extended viewing, lavish catering) when the estate's solvency is uncertain.
 If you are not sure whether the estate can cover a premium funeral, speak to a solicitor before signing the funeral arrangement.

-For a plain-language guide to the executor role, the Legal Aid NSW page on wills and estates after someone dies and the NSW Government guide for executors are both useful starting points.
+For a plain-language guide to the executor role, the Legal Aid NSW page on wills and estates after someone passes away and the NSW Government guide for executors are both useful starting points.
 For estate tax obligations, the ATO's deceased estates page covers the executor's tax responsibilities, including the requirement to lodge a date-of-death return for the deceased.

 What if there is no money